This Too Shall Pass

 2. Trust your creative mind

 What really hurts is not losing the money or the relationship but the broken dreams.
-That early retirement may have to be postponed, the college education forgone, the vacations sacrificed, the happy-ever-after marriage not to be.
+That early retirement may have to be postponed, the college education forgone, the vacations sacrificed.

-We despair only when we see no way out.
-The moment the mind can conceive an alternative, hope is restored.
+We despair when we see no way out.
+When we can find an alternative, hope is restored.
 This is what you can work on.
-You cannot change what’s happening in the world, but you have total control over how you think.
+You cannot change what’s happening in the world, but you have control over how you think.
 And the mind can be trained to find alternatives.

 3. Listen to fact, not opinion

 I am mildly amused when I see the newspaper headlines everyday.
-One day the stockmarket “crashes”, a few days later it “soars”, then it “tumbles”, and so on.
-It’s easy to get carried away by the hyperbole, until you look at the numbers and realise that all this apparent acrobatics usually takes place within just a few percentage points.
+One day the stockmarket “crashes”, a few days later it “soars”.
+Then it “tumbles”, and on it goes.
+It’s easy to get carried away by the hype, until you look at the numbers and realise that all this apparent acrobatics usually takes place within just a few percentage points.

-Obviously the situation is not ideal, but keep your understanding as clear as you can without getting carried away.
-Base your evaluations and decisions on the numbers, not the emotions of other people or yourself.
-Remember Rudyard Kipling’s advice to “keep your head when all about you are losing theirs…”
+Base your decisions on the facts and numbers, not the hype.
+Remember Rudyard Kipling’s advice to “keep your head when all about you are losing theirs.”

 4. Zoom out

 Try zooming out several times on this screen right now.
-If your browser works like mine, you’ll soon be unable to read this post or anything else on this page but you’ll still see the images.
+You’ll soon be unable to read the text but you’ll still see the headings.
 When you zoom out, only a few things stand out clearly.
 It’s easier to focus on those few big things.

 This works with your life too.
 Project yourself five, ten, fifty years into the future so that the present moment recedes further and further from view.
 A lot of what’s happening now will start to fade and you will see more clearly the big things that don’t change over time.